 After 20 years of working for the YMCA and other fitness facilities, I learned that gym usage follows a predictable daily pattern.
 The busiest times of the day, and therefore the worst times to hit the gym, are mid-mornings (between 8 and 11 a.m.) and early evenings (4 to 7 p.m.).
 Almost any time of day is less busy than these prime times.

 The real question is how can you make sure that you spend your time at the gym efficiently—by working out instead of waiting in line?
-Here are 9 tips that will help you beat the crowds and maximize your gym time.
+These nine tips will help you beat the crowds and maximize your gym time.

 Be flexible with your routine.
 It's easy to get upset when something interferes with your routine.
 Let's say that you like to use the elliptical trainer for 30 minutes and then strength train.
 If you arrive to find all the